Towards AI as Colleagues: Multi-Agent System Improves Structured Ideation Processes: Introduction

-Recent work has examined distinct facets of this design space, with systems emphasizing either divergent–convergent structuring through staged debate and role play \cite{lu2024llm} or orchestration through contrasting roles and rotating perspectives to guide reflection \cite{zhang2024filterbubbles, pang2025synthetic}.
-These approaches demonstrate the value of both dimensions but have largely been explored in isolation.
-Building on these directions, we introduce MultiColleagues, a multi-agent conversational system that brings together diverse AI personas for co-ideation while centering the human as facilitator-in-chief.
-The system pursues three design goals: (1) supporting shifts between divergent and convergent thinking, (2) engaging diverse viewpoints to expand the idea space, and (3) providing clear features that preserve human oversight in collaboration.
+Recent work has examined distinct facets of this design space (Table \ref{tab:litreview_comparison}), with systems emphasizing divergent and convergent structuring through staged debate and role play \cite{lu2024llm, coexploreds2025}, double diamond–inspired workflows \cite{supermind2024}, and role-based orchestration that rotates perspectives to support reflection \cite{zhang2024filterbubbles, pang2025synthetic}.
+These approaches highlight different core elements of collaborative ideation but have largely been explored in separation.
+However, real-world brainstorming blends these elements as teams shift between divergent and convergent thinking, draw on multiple viewpoints, and rely on facilitation to stay aligned.
+This gap between fragmented system mechanisms and integrated human practice motivates systems that better reflect how collaborative ideation unfolds.
+MultiColleagues addresses this gap by integrating these mechanisms into a unified multi-agent system.
+Unlike workflow-based systems which structure idea generation through predefined stages \cite{supermind2024, coexploreds2025}, MultiColleagues models team cognition by having AI personas build on each other's reasoning, surface differences, and adapt through dynamic turn-taking and facilitator oversight.
+Building on these approach, we introduce MultiColleagues, a multi-agent conversational system that brings together diverse AI personas for co-ideation while centering the human as facilitator-in-chief.
+The system follows three design goals: (1) supporting shifts between divergent and convergent thinking, (2) engaging diverse viewpoints to expand the idea space, and (3) providing clear features that preserve human oversight in collaboration.

-Guided by these goals, we evaluate MultiColleagues through a within-subjects study against a single-agent ChatGPT baseline, focusing on three research questions: \begin{enumerate} \item \textbf{RQ1 - Experience}: How do role-taking patterns and perceptions of social presence shape the collaborative atmosphere and user engagement?
+To examine the value of this social orchestration paradigm, we conducted a within-subjects study that compares MultiColleagues with a state-of-the-art single agent system that reflects the common AI as tool model in ideation practice.
+This contrast provides a clear basis for assessing whether an AI as colleague design changes how users collaborate, explore ideas, and perceive the interaction.
+Guided by this comparison, we investigate three research questions: \begin{enumerate} \item \textbf{RQ 1}: How do role-taking patterns and perceptions of social presence shape the collaborative atmosphere and user engagement?